-S/N Name Designation Status 1 Mr. Bernard Nicolaas Griesel Chairman Non-Executive Director 2 Mr. Maxwell Ebibai Member Non-Executive Director 3 Mr. Daniel Braie Member Managing Director 4 Mrs. Valentina Marinho Member Independent Director 5 Mr. Pius Otia Member Non-Executive Director
+S/N Name Status

+1 Mr. Bernard Nicolaas Griesel Chairman

+2 Mr. Pius Otia Director

+3 Mr. Maxwell Ebibai Director

+4 Mrs. Valentina Marinho Director

+5 Mr. Daniel Braie Director

 This Committee reviews matters relating to the investment of the Company's funds, management of all other assets and makes recommendation to the Board for approval.
 It also ensures maximum returns on investments and protection of the Company's assets.
-The Committee periodically evaluates the Company's risk policies and also provides appropriate advice and recommendations on matters relevant to risk management.